Roger Maris Museum: History

 On July 26, 2016, at approximately 2:15 a.m.
 CDT, the museum was burglarized.
-The items stolen included the 1960 AL MVP plaque as well as the S. Rae Hickok Belt which had been awarded to Maris in 1961.
+Items stolen included the 1960 American League Most Valuable Player Award plaque as well as the Hickok Belt that had been awarded to Maris for 1961.
 Nine suspects were arrested and charged with the thefts, among others, in June 2023.
 The awards were transported to Pennsylvania by the thieves, where they were melted down and sold as raw precious metal.
+Three members of the burglary ring responsible for the theft were convicted in February 2025, while five others pleaded guilty to charges.

 Exhibits

 The museum is located in the southeast wing of West Acres.
 It features a small theatre with documentary films about Maris and is furnished with actual seats from Yankee Stadium.
 Among the exhibits are Maris' uniforms, a replica of his 1961 locker, his two MVP awards, Sultan of Swat Crowns, many bats and home run balls, baseball cards and memorabilia as well as relics from his amateur years.